limeloop/fs-form-builder/README.md

-# Full Stack Form Builder
+# Limeloop Form Builder

 ## Overview

-This project is a Full Stack Form Builder application designed to create, manage, and publish forms using modern web technologies.
-It leverages React with TypeScript for the frontend, Dnd-Kit for drag-and-drop functionality, Vercel PostgreSQL with Prisma for the database, and Tailwind CSS for styling.
+Package to create forms by drag and dropping elements.
+Started from [this project](https://github.com/maesterfox/fs-form-builder).

 ## Features